-There’s more to Halloween than just winning people’s approval with a clever costume that nobody else is wearing.
-There’s also winning people’s approval with scary haunted houses, terrifying front-yard decorations, and intricately detailed Jack O’Lanterns.
-And to help you do that, we rounded up 12 pieces of fright-night gear including a slime-shooting blaster, a beer tap for your pumpkin, and the freakiest pickled heads the kids will ever run away from.
+There’s more to Halloween than just winning people’s approval with a clever Halloween costume that nobody else is wearing.
+There’s also winning people’s approval with scary haunted houses, terrifying Halloween yard decorations, and intricately detailed Jack O’Lanterns.
+And to help you do that, we rounded up the best Halloween gear including pumpkin carving tools, a slime-shooting blaster, a beer tap for your pumpkin, and the freakiest pickled heads the kids will ever run away from.

 The WebCaster Gun

 As the odds of being bitten by an irradiated spider before Halloween are low, consider the WebCaster Gun the next easiest way to spray your haunted house with realistic-looking spider webs.
 It comes in two models, both of which look like glue guns from the local arts and craft store, use the same glue cartridges, and are designed to produce professional “movie quality cobweb effects” in the comfort of your own living room.
 The only difference is that one attaches to an air compressor and the other to your vacuum cleaner.

 These freaky hand-sculpted pickled heads with names like Piranha Pete and Two-Faced Fred are cast in rubber and come in a five-gallon tank.
 Just fill with water, switch on the built-in multi-colored LEDs, and sit back to enjoy the show.
 The company, Scare Products, has been making pro-level Halloween gear for 20 years and even offers themed full-room packages (Carcass Corner, Maggot Mayhem, etc.) if you really want to take it up a notch.
 None of it’s cheap ⏤ the heads run $250 a pop or $1,100 for a set of five ⏤ but, man, will it phreak everybody out.